 Remuneration paid to Directors and Officers of the Company is set by reference to such payments made by other ASX listed companies of a similar size and operating in the mineral exploration industry.
-In addition, reference is made to the specific skills and experience of the Directors and Officers.
+In addition, reference is made to the financial position of the Company and the specific skills and experience of the Directors and Officers.